emicklei/dot/dotx/README.md

 ### external option

-If you create a Composite using the `ExternalGraph` kind then its graph can be exported separatedly from the containing graph.
+If you create a Composite using the `ExternalGraph` kind then its graph is exported separately from the containing graph.
 If you visualize such a graph using `SVG` then you can **nagivate into** the subsystems.

 ![](../doc/TestExampleSubsystemExternalGraph.svg)